civic-switchboard/civic-switchboard.github.io/_posts/2023-10-27-post_institutes.md

 ---

 The Pittsburgh-based Civic Switchboard team and partners from around the country are pleased to announce the schedule for the 2024 Civic Switchboard Institute.
 Through the support of the Institute of Museum and Library Services (IMLS), we will host one online and 6 regional 2-day institutes for library workers who are interested in serving as intermediaries between community members and civic data and in developing civic data roles for their libraries.
+Read more about the project on our [introductory blog post](https://civic-switchboard.github.io/civic-switchboard-institute/).

 ### The Civic Switchboard Institute Schedule